+Looking for popular online marketplaces in Europe?
+If not, please read further.
 Whenever you ask someone what comes up in his mind on hearing the word ‘ecommerce’, there’s a big chance he’ll come up with eBay or Amazon.
 And can you blame him?
-These marketplaces are amongst the biggest and most succesful ecommerce players in the world.
-Marketplaces are very popular among consumers as they often offer a very wide range of merchandise, all on one site.
+These marketplaces are amongst the biggest and most successful ecommerce players in the world.
+Marketplaces are very popular among consumers as they often offer a very wide range of merchandise, all on one site

 The impact of marketplaces

 An online marketplace is a platform on which multiple retailers sell (part of) their assortment.
 There are literally thousands of online marketplaces around the world and these players gain more and more market share.
 The result is a changed ecommerce industry: online sales happen increasingly from these marketplaces instead from retailers’ ecommerce websites.

 The reason behind this shift is clear: consumers can find almost everything they are looking for and for retailers an online marketplace offers them lots of opportunities.
 Because why would you restrict your market to your neighboring countries, while you can sell just as easily to consumers in Vietnam, Greenland or Brazil using a marketplace connection.
 Yet, marketplaces don’t offer significant added value by definition.
 If you’re operating in a very specific niche industry, chances are (potential) consumers could have already been able to find their way to your products.

 The fact online marketplaces have become so popular is partly due to their urge for innovation.
 Amazon for example is clearly not focusing on profits, but on growing through innovation.
 The company is continuously investing in the latest technologies and developments, while keeping the future in mind.
 For an average retailer these kinds of investments aren’t financially feasible.
 But by joining such platforms, these same retailers can profit from the existing innovations.